 Teams should not send copies of their memorial to any other team.
-As noted in paragraph 4(c) above, the Competition Committee will post the memorials of teams advancing to the International Finals on the Stetson web site.
+As noted in paragraph 4(c) above, the Competition Committee will post the memorials of teams advancing to the International Finals on the Stetson web site, as soon as all regional or qualifying rounds are complete.

-Teams competing in the North America Regional Rounds will have access to the teams' memorials prior to the North America Regional Rounds.
+Teams competing in the North America Regional Rounds will have access to the memorials of the teams participating in the North America Regional Round prior to the regional round.